Building autonomous teams

 Employees’ ways of working are changing, organisations are changing and old structures no longer work as well as they used to.
 Employees want more freedom and less control by others in the performance of their duties.
 This may be exciting for a manager.
 How can employees work together effectively in a team without a clear leader?
 Exactly: by creating self-managing or autonomous teams.

-"What does autonomy mean in the workplace?
+"What is an agile or autonomous team?
 A self-managing or autonomous team is responsible for determining its own goals, working methods and contributions within the team.
 There is usually no manager within the team.
 Employees within the team take leadership of their own tasks."

 An autonomous team sails its own course, often without a manager or supervisor.
 What is expected of you as a supervisor or manager?
 How do you improve autonomy in the workplace?
 But first: How to measure autonomy at work?
 Because knowing and understanding your current situation is the base of changing.